Fourthorder

 In analogy with thirdorder.py in ShengBTE, Fourthorder.py is developed to calculate fourth-order interatomic force-constants (4th-IFCs).
 Please post your questions in the 'Discussion' section of FourPhonon repository.

-for computing four-phonon scattering rates and thermal conductivity
+FourPhonon: An extension module to ShengBTE for computing four-phonon scattering rates and thermal conductivity

-Authors and references for FourPhonon
+Authors and references for FourPhonon:

 - Zherui Han zrhan@purdue.edu